unicode-org/icu-docker/README.md

 ### Optional: Link `src/` to `/src` on your system

-  This symlink will make give access to the error messages generated inside each docker container.
+  This symlink will give access to the error messages generated inside each docker container.
 For example: `Error in /src/icu/somefile.cpp`.
   ```
   sudo ln -sv `pwd`/{src,dist} /
   ```